DawidKrysiak/redis-flush-lambda/README.md

 * zip the content of the folder

 * deploy Lambda by uploading the zip
-* make sure Lambda function has access to your cluster (most likely you'll have to deploy lambda into a vpc where the cluster is deployed
+* make sure Lambda function has access to your cluster - most likely you'll have to deploy lambda into a vpc where the cluster is deployed

 ## Usage
 If you wish to automate the cleardown rather than trigger it manually: